jaswanth200/java_terraform/README.md

 ```
 terraform apply -auto-approve
 ```
-# <h3>Note: Ensure the hhkey SSH key pair exists in your AWS account or modify the main.tf file to use an existing key.</h3>
+# <h3>4.
+Note: Ensure the hhkey SSH key pair exists in your AWS account or modify the main.tf file to use an existing key.</h3>